Flames engulf 86-story residential skyscraper in Dubai

-A fire broke out after midnight in one of the world's tallest residential towers in Dubai, engulfing part of the skyscraper and sending chunks of debris plummeting below.
+Firefighters brought under control a blaze that broke out early Friday in one of the world's tallest residential towers in Dubai, engulfing part of the skyscraper and sending chunks of debris plummeting below, the city authorities announced.

 Dubai's Civil Defense announced at about 3:30 a.m. that firefighters had brought the blaze under control and that no injuries had been reported.